-In some cases, it is possible that neither content from meta descriptions or content from the pages themselves provided the best choices as snippets for a page in Google’s search results.
+In some cases, neither meta descriptions nor content from the pages provided the best choices as snippets for a page in Google’s search results.
 Would Google instead use anchor text (and text that might be associated with that text, pointed to the page from another page, as a description of a document in a snippet?
 In 2002 – 2003 when this patent was being developed, it sounds like an idea worth exploring.
 If there’s any chance that the use of anchor text might be a good choice, that would explain why Google wouldn’t just abandon the idea, and abandon the patent.
 Then again, Google’s patent for the Google Directory was granted almost two years after Google sun-setted the Google Directory.

 Using text surrounding hypertext links when indexing and generating page summaries

 Invented by Jeffrey A. Dean, Martin Farach-Colton, Sanjay Ghemawat, Benedict Gomes, Georges R. Hank

 Web quotes are gathered from web pages that link to a web page of interest.
 The web quote may include text from the paragraphs that contain the hypertext links to the page of interest as well as text from other portions of the linked web page, such as text from a nearby header.
 The obtained web quotes may be ranked based on quality or relevance and may then be incorporated into a search engine’s document index or summary information returned to users in response to a search query.